“It’s time to start designing systems that match what we believe about kids.”

 I didn’t set out to become an education consultant.

-I was just a kid, making worksheets for my stuffed animals lined up in the living room—already obsessed with teaching before I even had a whiteboard.
+I was just a kid, making worksheets for my stuffed animals lined up in the living room, already obsessed with teaching before I even had a whiteboard.
+At my core, I’m still that kid: a little nerdy, wildly curious, and always asking, “Why?”

-Years later, after building my practice as a teacher and school administrator, I found myself leading systems-level work at the district office—designing professional development, rewriting our teacher effectiveness framework, and facilitating Instructional Rounds.
+Years later, after building my practice as a teacher and school administrator, I found myself leading systems-level work at the district office: designing professional development, rewriting our teacher effectiveness framework, and facilitating Instructional Rounds.
 One day my manager handed me a decorated mini corkboard.
 It had a pair of thick-rimmed glasses, Post-its, and a pocket protector filled with office supplies.
 A label read: “Original Teaching Nerd.”
-It was funny—but also true.
+It was funny but also true.
 And that moment unlocked something.

-I’ve built systems, created PD from scratch, launched demonstration classrooms, and nerded out on every framework, protocol, and rubric you can think of.
-And still, some of my most important work has been what I’ve unlearned: recognizing how I once upheld systems that weren’t built for all kids to thrive—and learning that true transformation starts with context.
+I’ve built systems, created PD from scratch, launched demonstration classrooms, and “nerded” out on every framework, protocol, and rubric you can think of.
+And still, some of my most important work has been what I’ve unlearned: recognizing how I once upheld systems that weren’t built for all kids to thrive, and learning that true transformation starts with context.

-So now, as the founder of The Teaching Nerd, I bring all of that—nerdiness, strategy, storytelling, and a deep commitment to doing better—into partnership with schools and systems that are ready to rethink what’s possible.
+So now, as the founder of The Teaching Nerd, I bring all of that nerdiness, strategy, storytelling, and a deep commitment to doing better, into partnership with schools and systems that are ready to rethink what’s possible.